Doregon/quick-hackintosh-guides/usb-creation/linux/fetch-on-linux.md

-# Making the installer for macOS
+# Making the installer for macOS on Linux
 #### Currently Lion 10.7 - Big Sur 11

 Support for Mac OS Extended (Journaled) drives isn't the same in Linux, and thus we can't make a full offline installer for macOS.
 However, using some command line tools and a python script, we can still make a **recovery installer** to let us get macOS.
 To get started, you'll need: